BunkerSierra/WRO2025-FE-Repository/README.md

-## Introducción
-Bunker Sierra – WRO Future Engenieers 2025
-Somos un equipo de Baja California, México Integrado por 2 personas: Diego Alejandro Salas Díaz y Jacobo Arteaga Castañeda por parte de la escuela Bunker Robotics.
-Ambos integrantes contamos con experiencia de otras competencias de la categoria Robomission, para ser especifico 8 años de experiencia.

-Iniciamos en esta categoría justo este año, como novatos.
-Comenzamos a prepararnos a inicios del año (enero 2025) y a lo largo del tiempo nuestro robot a pasado por diferentes versiones, incluso nuestro robot se ve diferente a como se veía en la etapa regional.
-Mencionaremos nuestros componentes, el uso que tienen y como se complementan entre si para el funcionamiento de nuestro robot, así como también mencionaremos algunos de los cambios que hemos hecho en nuestro robot y por que se hicieron (con pruebas visuales).
-ACLARACION que la informacion solicitada estara en su carpeta correspondiente dentro del repositorio.

-Peso del robot (CARGA MAXIMA): 1165 gramos.

-BOM del robot:
-Partes electricas:
--	Arduino Mega 2650
--	Raspberry pi 4 model b (1GB RAM)
--	Raspberry pi cámara rev1.3
--	Motor driver IMS-2 WINGXINE - **Actualización 20/08/2025:** Puente H TB6612FNG
--	Regulador de voltaje LM2596 modulo StepDown
--	Motor DC 12v con encoder GA37-520 300RPM
--	Servomotor MG90S
--	3 sensores ultrasónicos HC-SR04P
--	Acelerometro/Giroscopio MPU 6050 - **Actualización 12/09/2025:** Acelerometro/Giroscopio GY9250
--	4 Leds
--	6 Baterias 3.7v 18650 9900MhA - **Actualización 14/09/2025:** 8 Baterias 3.7v 18650 9900MhA
--	3 Portabaterias 18650 - **Actualización 14/09/2025:** 4 Portabaterias 18650
--	1 Buzzer pasivo
--	2 Mini Protoboards

-Partes Mecánicas:
--	Chasis MDF x3
--	Sistema de dirección con enlaces de MDF
--	Llantas Lego 62.4 mm * 20 mm X 4
--	Soprte para Motor Impreso en 3d
--	Soportes para camara Raspberry rev1.3
--	Soportes para sensores ultrasonicos x3
--	Engrane diferencial Lego
--	Engrane Spur 24 dientes Impreso en 3d
--	Piezas Lego Technic
+## Introduction

+# Team Bunker Sierra – WRO Future Engineers 2025

+We are a team from Baja California, México, composed of two members: Diego Alejandro Salas Díaz and Jacobo Arteaga Castañeda from Bunker Robotics.
+Both team members have experience in other competitions, specifically the Robomission category, totaling 8 years of combined experience.

+This is our first year in the Future Engineers category.
+We began our preparation at the start of the year (January 2025), and over time, our robot has gone through several iterations.
+In fact, our current robot looks significantly different from the version used in the regional stage.

+In this document, we will detail our robot's components, their functions, and how they work together.
+We will also explain some of the key changes we have made to the robot, supported by visual evidence.

+Please note: All requested supplementary information will be available in its corresponding folder within the repository.

+**Robot Specifications:**

+- Weight (Maximum Load): 1165 grams.

+**Robot Bill of Materials (BOM)**

+*Electrical Parts:*

+- Arduino Mega 2560

+- Raspberry Pi 4 Model B (1GB RAM)

+- Raspberry Pi Camera Rev 1.3

+- Motor Driver: IMS-2 WINGXINE

+- - **Update 20/08/2025:** H-Bridge TB6612FNG

+- Voltage Regulator: LM2596 Step-Down Module

+- DC Motor with Encoder: GA37-520 300RPM

+- Servo Motor: MG90S

+- 3x Ultrasonic Sensors: HC-SR04P

+- Accelerometer/Gyroscope: MPU-6050

+- - **Update 12/09/2025:** Accelerometer/Gyroscope: GY-9250

+- 4x LEDs

+- Batteries: 6x 3.7v 18650 9900mAh

+- - **Update 14/09/2025:** 8x 3.7v 18650 9900mAh

+- - **Update 25/09/2025:** 3x 3.7v 18650 3000mAh

+- Battery Holders: 3x 18650 Holders

+- - **Update 14/09/2025:** 4x 18650 Holders

+- - **Update 25/09/2025:** 2x 18650 Holders

+- 1x Passive Buzzer

+- 2x Mini Protoboards

+*Mechanical Parts:*

+- MDF Chassis x3

+- MDF Linkage Steering System

+- 4x Lego Wheels (62.4mm x 20mm)

+- 3D-Printed Motor Mount

+- Raspberry Pi Camera Rev 1.3 Mounts

+- 3x Ultrasonic Sensor Mounts

+- Lego Differential Gear

+- 3D-Printed Spur Gear (24-tooth)

+- Lego Technic Parts